splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 .. _ios-webview-instrumentation:

-Instrument iOS WebViews using the Browser RUM agent
+Instrument iOS WebViews using the Browser RUM library
 ====================================================================

 You can use Mobile RUM instrumentation and Browser RUM instrumentation simultaneously to see RUM data combined in one stream.
 You can do this by sharing the ``splunk.rumSessionId`` between both instrumentations.